sri-arjuna/ASPIRE/ReadMe.md

 -----
 ASPIRE is a Python 3.11+ module that offers an easy to use line-based text user interface framework.

+It aims to make the console output more appealing to end users and provide developers an easy to use framework for 'everyday tasks' and to put their output left, center and right oriented with some 'dividers' (header, title) using a theme for presentation.

 Target Audience
 ---------------